eye-division/katehipkiss/_layeredpapercuts/the-bird-cage-still-life.md

 <br>Handcut, layered paper

-#### Size
+#### <br>Size

 26 x 39cm framed size

 White mount in a black frame

-*The Bird Cage, Still Life will be exhibited at The Gallery at Waterperry during Oxfordshire Artweeks.
+*<br>The Bird Cage, Still Life will be exhibited at The Gallery at Waterperry during Oxfordshire Artweeks.
 Please contact me or the gallery for further information.*